spoonbobo/talkact/README.md

 # Kakashi

-Kakashi (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with task system, knowledge base, under MCP protocols.
+Kakashi (光說不做) is a go-to chatroom application for you to collaborate with your team and AI agents, integrated with plan system, knowledge base, under MCP protocols.
 Kakashi is under rapid development, welcome to contribute.

 ## Features

 - All-in-one MCP stack with easy-to-use client & servers
-- Intelligent task system based on chatroom's context
+- Intelligent plan system based on chatroom's context
 - Task management with approval system
 - Knowledge base integrated
 - Support multiple languages